dimorinny/golang-adb/README.md

 ## Description

 Library for communication with Android device through Adb.
-The main purpose of this library is running Android instrumentation tests and parsing it's results.

 ## Usage

-The main unit of this library is `adbaster.Client` interface, that looks like this:
+The main unit of this library is `golangadb.Client` interface, that looks like this:

 ```go
 type Client interface {